intozen/Effective-Heart-Disease-Prediction-System/README.md

 Create a pull request
 *Credits*
 This project was developed by Aniket Chatterjee along with Jyotirmoy Sarkar, Utkarsh Prakhar, Amitansu Purohit

-*Contact*
-If you have any questions or concerns, please contact Aniket Chatterjee at aniketchatterjee999@gmail.com.